Dr Tracey Bjorkman

 History

 The Lions Medical Research Foundation has a long and successful history.
 It began as an idea put forward at a Lions Convention in 1963.
-A Lion member, Mr John Henley, who was a member of the Board of the Princess Alexandra Hospital successfully moved a motion at the convention that "Lions resolve to establish a laboratory at the Princess Alexandra Hospital, Brisbane, Australia, in which to conduct research into kidney disease".
-40 Lions clubs supported the project with yearly contributions over a minimum of 3 years to provide the necessary funding.
+A Lions member, Mr Arthur Midsen, who at the time was a member of the Board of the Princess Alexandra Hospital, successfully moved a motion at the convention that “Lions resolve to establish a laboratory at the Princess Alexandra Hospital, Brisbane, Australia, in which to conduct research into kidney disease”.
+Forty Lions clubs supported the project with yearly contributions over a minimum of three years to provide the necessary funding.

 1963 - A group of Lions Members, Mr John Henley, Mr Rae Strain, Mr Robert Allen and Mr Ray Phippard, discussed at a Lions Convention the need to fund research into kidney disease.
 Lions Club members embraced this idea and later expanded this funding into other medical areas.

-1966 - Dr John Healy was the Foundation's first recipient of seed funding for his research into kidney transplantation.
-Dr Healy was working at Georgetown University Hospital in Washington DC, USA, returning to become the first Lion Research Fellow at the Princess Alexandra Hospital, Brisbane.
-By 1996, Dr Healy had won world aclaim by publishing 19 articles and developing the kidney function test which was then accepted and used thorughout the Western world.
-Dr Healy's research further lead to Brisbane becoming the world centre for kidney transplantation.
+1966 – Dr John Healy was the Foundation’s first recipient of funding for research.
+Dr Healy was working at Georgetown University Hospital in Washington DC, USA, but returned to Australia to become the first Lion’s Research Fellow at the Princess Alexandra Hospital, Brisbane.
+By 1978, Dr Healy had won world acclaim by publishing nineteen articles and developing the kidney function test which became widely accepted.

 1975 - Memorandum of Association and Articles of Association approved by Lions Clubs International and the Queensland State Government.